 Your kids’ teachers work so hard.
 Give them a personalized gift they will love to use.

-I hope this has given some of idea of what the Cricut Maker can cut and what projects you can make with one of these amazing machines.
+I hope these Cricut project ideas have given you some idea of what the Cricut Maker can cut and what projects you can make with one of these amazing machines.
 I am finding new uses for mine every day, so I am so thankful to have it in my bag of tricks.
 Which of these Cricut Maker crafts would you want to make?